 Strategic Leadership Lesson #7: Communicate

-Communicate is to share or exchange information, news, or ideas; which is another strategic leadership quality where Iacocca goes beyond the traditional.
+Communicate is to share or exchange information, news, or ideas, another strategic leadership quality where Iacocca goes beyond the traditional.
 In his world, the quality of the information exchanged is paramount.

 Some leaders share ideas they think people want to hear.
 Iacocca strongly believes leaders need to share things people need to understand, no matter how painful.
 In short, he is an advocate of the kind of truth-telling characterized by the phrase straight-talk.